 Favorite quote from the author:

-Whether you’ve been married for 15 years or recently started dating someone, surprisingly, many of the problems in every relationship are similar.
-Psychologist Dr. John M Gottman has spent years researching and interviewing couples and has identified the fundamental problems that plague relationships.
+Whether you’ve been married for 15 years or recently started dating someone, many of the problems in every relationship are similar.
+Psychologist Dr. John M Gottman has spent years researching and interviewing couples.
+He’s identified the fundamental problems that plague relationships.

-In his book The Seven Principles for Making Marriage Work: A Practical Guide From the Country’s Foremost Relationship Expert, he and author Nan Silver reveal what these problems are and how to solve them.
-He will give you hope that a long, happy marriage is possible!
-It just comes down to applying the healthy habits.
+In his book The Seven Principles for Making Marriage Work: A Practical Guide From the Country’s Foremost Relationship Expert, he and author Nan Silver reveal these problems and how to solve them.
+A long, healthy relationship ultimately comes down to building healthy habits.

 Here are 3 of the most insightful lessons about marriage from this book: